 There are 3 major suppliers in Thailand: True, DTAC and AIS.
 All of them have pros and cons, but their signal and 3G coverage is nowadays everywhere the same.
 So if you are going to the major touristy spots and you are not interested in 4G internet speed then simply choose the cheapest option of one of these 3 mobile companies.
 You will signs everywhere saying: 'Thailand SIM card for tourist'.

 For travelling up north to places like Chiang Mai it only depends if you want to be connected to 4G or not.
 All providers have reliable coverage, though only True has a big 4G network in these areas, the others do not!
+So if you are going to travel on a motorbike in Thailand True might be a good option for you.

 For the fastest internet you should get a SIM card of AIS, as their speed is by far the best, see the chart down below.
 Although their internet speed is very fast, their 4G coverage is very bad, see the maps.
 But staying in places like Phuket, Samui, Chiang Mai and Bangkok only, AIS is the best Thailand prepaid sim card for tourist.